eepsmedia/plugins/scrambler/readme.md

 To do that, you will make the "null hypothesis" real: you will break any association between `Gender` and `Height` by scrambling the values for one of those attributes.
-Then you would look to see how different the boys and girls seem to be when the difference _is_ just chance.
+Then you look to see how different the boys and girls seem to be when the difference _is_ just chance.

 But one trial is not enough.
 Furthermore, you have to decide what, specifically, to look at to say that the boys are taller.
 In this situation, that means coming up with a number that represents how much taller the boys are.